shimaabr/mpc_ml_controller/README.md

-Discussion

-The L2-norm results in a higher integrated cost (expected, since it squares errors) but achieves better tracking performance (smaller ISE).
+It si conclute that, The L2-norm results in a higher integrated cost (expected, since it squares errors) but achieves better tracking performance (smaller ISE).

 The L1-norm results in smoother control inputs  but worse tracking performance (larger ISE).